thesaeid/todo_app/README.md

 ```bash
 pipenv shell
 ```
-## pipenv alternatives

-requiremnts.txt is provided so you can use it as you want.
+> also requiremnts.txt is provided so you can use it as you prefer.

 ## Contributing